If you love to watch animal frolic, snooze in the sun or play with other animals – check out some of the links below!

 The koalas sure like to chow down but they’re so cute that we just can’t resist watching!
 The way that they cling on to the trees is just too cute!

-I think we can all agree that seeing a hippo in the wild would be terrifying (if you haven’t seen a video, trust us on this one) but in this stream, you’ll mostly get to watch the mamma take care of her one year old calf.
+I think we can all agree that seeing a hippo in the wild would be terrifying (if you haven’t seen a video, trust us on this one) but in this stream, you’ll mostly get to watch the mamma take care of her

 Looking for your daily dose of cuteness?
 Check out this kitten cam.
 You’ll catch these little ones sleeping a lot but these guys definitely get crazy.